The Polymath: Reception

 Andrew Hill, reviewing The Polymath in the Financial Times, agrees with the book's contentions that human beings are naturally polymathic and that it is harmful for society to discourage this.
 Like Ahmed, he decries specialisation for promoting "neglect of hobbies, withering of skills, stagnation of talent, and willful ignorance of wider opportunities."
-In The Lancet, Andrew Robinson observes that the book is "pioneering" for its focus on polymathy as opposed to the many books that have been written on genius.
+In The Lancet, Andrew Robinson describes the book as "pioneering" for its focus on polymathy, in contrast to the many books that have been written on genius.
 He agrees with the author that "polymathic versatility has never been more needed, to deal with complex challenges such as climate change".
-The magazine Jocks & Nerds describes The Polymath as a "fascinating" book that "makes a compelling argument that we should all realise our multifaceted selves and in doing so build a better and more exciting world together".
-In M3 India, the surgeon Kamal Mahawar describes the book as a "neat and erudite expression of some of the finest thoughts I have ever read".
-He praises the case Ahmed makes for polymathy both as an approach to personal fulfilment and as an urgently needed set of reforms to education and the workplace.
-The Globsyn Management Journal writes that Ahmed "has tracked the topmost people in the world including celebrity scientists, historians, philosophers and futurists and has woven together a narrative of history and vision for times ahead so that the existing system of super-specialization can be reversed."
+The magazine Jocks & Nerds describes The Polymath as a "fascinating" book that "makes a compelling argument".
+In M3 India, the surgeon Kamal Mahawar endorses the case Ahmed makes for polymathy both as an approach to personal fulfilment and as a needed set of reforms to education and the workplace.
+The Globsyn Management Journal describes the book as "brilliant reading" that combines a narrative of polymaths in history with a vision of society's potential future evolution.
 BBC Worklife described the book as "one of the most detailed examinations of the subject.

 In response to interest in the book from cultural and educational institutions, Ahmed organised a Polymath Festival "designed to celebrate many-sided human potential and explore interdisciplinary solutions to complex world problems."